 Multiple myeloma is a type of cancer in which abnormal cells reproduce in your bone marrow.
 It may cause pain in different parts of your body, such as your back, legs, hips, and ribs.

 Bone marrow is the spongy tissue in the middle of bones where new blood cells are made.
-As the cancer grows, it damages bones and leaves behind soft spots, called lesions.
+As multiple myeloma grows, it damages bones and leaves behind soft spots called lesions.

 The fractured bones can put pressure on nerves in your spine, causing numbness, weakness, and an uncomfortable pins-and-needles sensation.

-- Kyphoplasty.
-The surgeon places a thin tube with a balloon at one end into the collapsed vertebrae.
+- Kyphoplasty: The surgeon places a thin tube with a balloon at one end into the collapsed vertebrae.
 The balloon is then inflated to restore the bone to its original position.
 Cement secures the bone into place.

-- Vertebroplasty.
-The surgeon injects cement directly into the collapsed vertebrae.
+- Vertebroplasty: The surgeon injects cement directly into the collapsed vertebrae.

 - prescription pain relievers, including opioids for severe pain

 - topical ointments, creams, or patches to relieve pain in the areas where it hurts

 Speak with a doctor about your options before using them.
 Some medications can further damage your kidneys if they’ve been affected by multiple myeloma.

 When to see a doctor

 A vertebral compression fracture from multiple myeloma may cause spinal cord compression.

 Get immediate medical attention if you experience sudden back pain with the following symptoms: